 (left) Turkish Orthodox Church; (right) entrance to a section of the passenger terminal at Karakoy (Galata) which was built in 1895 by a French company

 The last years of the Ottoman Empire saw its economy fall into the hands of foreign companies; a new modern district was developed at Pera, behind Galata.
 French became the language spoken by the upper class and many French inscriptions can still be seen.

 WWI led to the collapse of the Ottoman Empire; the Greek Kingdom tried to annex Smyrna and western Anatolia.
 The failure of this attempt had dramatic effects on the Greeks of Constantinople and caused a split in the religious community with the creation of a small Orthodox Church loyal to the Turkish Republic.

-Another period of crisis for the Greeks of Constantinople occurred in the 1950s when Greece and Turkey were at loggerheads because of Cyprus.
+Other periods of crisis for the Greeks of Constantinople occurred in the 1950s and in 1974 when Greece and Turkey were at loggerheads because of Cyprus.

 Plan of this section: